AOP-PHP/AOP/README.md

 Join points are places where we can attach advices.

-In PHP's AOP extension, a join point can be
+In PHP's AOP extension, a join point can be:

 *    before any method / function call
 *    after any method / function call